Are you looking for a free, powerful, and easy to use communication hub where you can organize your team’s collaboration?

 Does Google Chat have the same limitations as Slack’s free plan?

-Pretty much.
+They are pretty similar.
 Without a paid Google Workspace plan, limits get tight and message history can have the same fate as Slack’s free account chats.

 Can Pumble replace Google Chat for a small business?